Yhbv24/intro-project-3/README.md

 ## Known Issues

-* No bugs or issues that I have found
+No bugs or issues that I have found

+## Updates

+23 January, 2017
+   * Made variable names easier to understand
+   * Updated README so that all expected inputs/outputs are accurate

 ## Licensing